LordGolias/antistasi/README.md

 1. Duplicate the file `templates/AAF.sqf` (for independents), `templates/NATO.sqf` (for NATO) or `templates/CSAT.sqf` (for CSAT)
 2. Modify the existing fields with your units, vehicles and groups.
-3. In the `initVar.sqf`, when the files are compiled and called, add a condition to run your files when a condition is met.
+3. In the `initialization/common_variables.sqf`, when the files are compiled and called, add a condition to run your files when a condition is met.
 4. Load the game with the mod of that faction.

 Essentially, our code detects every unit from that faction, and populates